mygethub-99/mygamefinal/README.md

 ****
 ## Name of Project: Survive GAE game api

-### Description: This is a game called "Survive" that is programed to operate on the GAE platform.
+### Description: This is a game called "Survive" coded in python 2.7.12.
 This is a single player game that involves a player crafting the needed items to survive against the onslaught of the elements.
-The game is played using the google api explorer.
+The GAE api explorer may be used to test the api's.
 ***

 ### Required software and files.